rjseymour66/rjseymour66.github.io/content/en/docs/writing/terms.md

 ditransitive verb
 : A verb that takes a direct object and indirect object.

+independent clause
+: Contain a subject and a conjugated verb that form the core of the sentence.

 indirect object
 : A prepositional phrase with the preposition removed, and the remainder moved directly preceding the direct object.